Translation agency vs. specialist company: who should translate your safety data sheet?

 Consequences and liability of a faulty translation

-A wrong SDS translation can cause mis‑classification or mis‑labelling, jeopardising safety and reputation.
+A faulty SDS translation can cause misclassification or mislabelling, jeopardising safety and reputation.

 Legally, the company placing the product on the market (manufacturer/importer) remains responsible for the SDS.
 Even if an agency did the work, liability rests with the supplier under REACH.
 Inaccurate information may lead to fines or, in extreme cases, legal action.

-SDS translation demands both linguistic precision and professional accuracy.
-If your company has an in‑house chemical‑safety expert to review the draft, an agency may suffice.
-Without such expertise, a specialist firm is safer—they provide a compliance guarantee and reduce long‑term risk.
+SDS translation requires both linguistic precision and professional accuracy.
+If your company has an in-house chemical safety expert to review the draft, an agency may suffice.
+Without such expertise, a specialist firm is the safer choice—they provide a compliance-focused service and reduce long-term risk.

 Any further questions?